manuelgantiva/ASV_Loyola_US_low_level/README.md

 If you use content from this repository or refer to the linked chapter, please cite it as:

 > Manuel Gantiva, Thalia Morel, Guillermo Bejarano, Pablo Millan, and Federico Peralta.
 2025. *From Concept to Control: Development of an Advanced ASV Platform for Testing*.
-In Press Springer Nature, *Smart Water Quality Monitoring* (pp. xx–xx).
+In Press Springer Nature, *Smart Water Quality Monitoring*.
 Springer Nature.